× Search

 Additional storm water culverts

-As part of the Opal Drive Pump Station project, we will build two new storm water culverts, which are pipelines under the ground.
+As part of the Opal Drive Pump Station project, we will build two new storm water culverts, which are large concrete pipelines under the ground.
 This project will provide additional capacity for stormwater flows in the Wairakei stream.

-The Opal Drive culverts have been scheduled to be completed at the same time as the Opal Drive Pump Station because we need to dig up the road to lay pipes to the new pump station.
+he Opal Drive culverts have been scheduled to be completed at the same time as the Opal Drive Pump Station because we need to dig up the road to lay pipes to the new pump station.
 Combining the two activities at the same time will help to minimise the disruption to the community.

 Soil storage at Topaz Reserve